RichardRed0x/politeia-digest/issue-062.md

 **[Cypherpunk Times 2023-2024](https://proposals.decred.org/record/4d3a8fc)**

-Published Jun 13 by phoenixgreen| last edited  |  comments
+Published Jun 13 by phoenixgreen| 38 comments

 This proposal follows on from the Decred Magazine [proposal](https://proposals.decred.org/record/3bb2c7e) approved in 2022, rebranding Decred Magazine to Cypherpunk Times and making it a multi-chain publication.
 The budget requested is $44,000, which equates to $3,600/month - an increase on the $2,800/month from the last Decred Magazine proposal, to allow room for expansion to cover additional chains.
 The proposal includes criteria for the kind of chain which is within scope, the main one being that it must have at least 5 years of development of  permissionless open source software.
 There are also rules about how much content can relate to a specific project, with an initial cap of 5 items per week.
 The proposed funding is for "maintenance of the publication, Decred related content, and other relevant content that enhances the Decred message", with an eventual aim to have other projects fund and coordinate content about them, but with some "crossovers" whilst that is brought up to speed.
 The proposal pays contributors at $30/hour and has caps for the editor role (10 hours per week) and content submissions (4 for medium, 8 for long, 15 for technical articles).
 When most content is published it is given a marketing campaign, shared with the Magazine's 100 subscribers and promoted to the 1,350 social media followers across Twitter, Facebook, Instagram, and TikTok.